Troubleshooting Drivers and Driver issues in Deployment Solution

 First, remember that you need drivers for the automation environment, not production.
-In DS 7.x/8 that means finding Windows 8, 8.1 or 10 drivers depending on the preboot environment chosen.
-The only drivers that matter are Network drivers, so you need NIC drivers for any NIC you have in any hardware you own, and these need to be imported into BootWiz via the console as outlined above.
+In DS 8.x that means finding Windows 10 or 11 drivers for WinPE.
+The drivers that matter are Network and Storage drivers, so you need drivers for any have in any hardware you own, and these need to be imported into BootWiz via the console as outlined above.

 Troubleshooting is moderately simple, especially if you use PXE for delivering the Automation environment.
 Boot a computer into Automation / WinPE, and see if it works.
 If not, find the drivers for the NIC(s) on that system, import, rebuild the automation environment (under Settings | Deployment | Preboot Environments)(remember to let the drivers replicate to site servers if necessary) and test again.

 If you are not using PXE, troubleshooting takes on a new complication of having to re-distribute the automation environment.
 For instance, if you are using Automation Folders, after the "rebuild" process completes, you then have to follow the KB on making sure your automation folders are upgraded.
 If you are using a thumb drive or CD, the "Rebuild" process changes into launching BootWiz manually and then rebuilding the CD or Thumb Drive.

 If you can not find drivers, or make them work, you should normally contact the system manufacturer first.
 Symantec does not supply drivers other than the ones that come with the product - which are very generic and relatively limited in support for newer hardware.

 One way to verify if the drivers actually imported and are available for use is to check for a folder created in BootWiz.
 Look on the Notification Server / SMP server under: